-My current research and conservation interests are the Pacific island tree-snails (Partulidae).
+My current research and conservation interests are the Pacific island tree-snails (Partulidae) and giant tortoises.
 Historically these were the most important species radiations in the development of evolutionary thought but have largely been wiped out by deliberate introduction of predatory snails.
 My doctoral research was on the predators and in 1992 while researching these I rescued some of the last surviving Partula snails.
 These have been breeding in zoos since then and their descendants started being released back into the wild in 2016.
 My research has led to the publication of a major monograph on the snails and to new insights into possibilities for their conservation.
 In 2017 I undertook an expedition to the south Pacific to search for surviving species and to study invasive predatory flatworms.

 Publications: A full list of my publications can be found at http://islandbiodiversity.com/jgpapers.htm